-The goal of the Company Formation Awards is to finance the development of innovative products, services, and infrastructure with significant potential impact on patient care.
-These investments will assist early-stage start-up companies by providing the opportunity to further the development of new products for the diagnosis, treatment, supportive care, or prevention of cancer; to establish infrastructure that is critical to the development of a robust industry; or to fill a treatment, industry, or research gap.
+The goal of the Company Relocation Awards is to finance the development of innovative products, services, and infrastructure with significant potential impact on patient care.
+These investments will provide companies or limited partnerships that are willing to relocate all or a substantial portion of their business to Texas with the opportunity to further the development of new products for the diagnosis, treatment, supportive care, or prevention of cancer; to establish infrastructure that is critical to the development of a robust industry; or to fill a treatment, industry, or research gap.
 This award mechanism will support companies that intend to undertake product research and development in Texas with a strong presence of Texas-based employees.
-In determining eligibility for this award, CPRIT will evaluate whether Applicants have a significant presence in Texas or are willing to relocate to Texas.